walterwing/AngularJS-with-Google-URL-Shortener-API/README.md

 This application does not reply on any other server or service except Google Shortener API.

+Detailed Introduction with screenshots

+Please refer to the ReadMe.docx file.

 # Note
 If you want to use or customize this application, you will need to fill in your own API key and client ID in js/demo.app.js